JSRF17/SpikesAreTheEnemy/README.md

 # FAQ

 ## How can I run the game from the source code?
-You can run the game from source code by double-clicking on `run.bat`
+You can run the game from source code by double-clicking on `run.bat` (requires Love2D CLI)

 ## How can I update the `Game.love` file?
 You can update the `Game.love` file by executing `compile.bat` (requires 7zip CLI)

-## How can I update the git submodules?
+## How can I update the submodules?
-You can update the git submodules by running `dependencies.bat`
+You can update the submodules by running `dependencies.bat` (requires git CLI)

 ## When will the game be released
 ¯\\\_(ツ)_/¯